Nike-Inc/backstopper/backstopper-spring-web-flux/README.md

 If you're looking for a Spring Web MVC based integration, then you should see the following Backstopper libraries depending on your application:_

-* [backstopper-spring-boot1](../backstopper-spring-boot1) - For Spring Boot 1 + Spring MVC applications.
-* [backstopper-spring-boot2-webmvc](../backstopper-spring-boot2-webmvc) - For Spring Boot 2 + Spring MVC applications.
+* [backstopper-spring-boot3-webmvc](../backstopper-spring-boot3-webmvc) - For Spring Boot 3 + Spring MVC applications.
 * [backstopper-spring-web-mvc](../backstopper-spring-web-mvc) - For Spring Web MVC applications that are not Spring Boot.